HackGT/pg_initialaser/README.md

 | POSTGRES_URL | (connection option) Connection string for the Postgres server.
 This should be an admin user. |
 | USERNAME     | Username for the user to be created                                                          |
 | DBNAME       | Name for the database to be created (owner is set to the created user)                       |

+## Exit Codes

+`pg_initializer` will only exit with an error code (exit code != 0) when `psql` has issues connecting to the database. `psql` does not error when SQL errors are encountered, making the containized utility idempotent.

 ## Background